badreddine124/Cat-and-Dog-Image-Classifier-Using-PyTorch/README.md

-# Cat-and-Dog-Image-Classifier-Using-PyTorch
-### PyTorch Image Classification
+# Building an Image Classification of Dog/Cat Dataset implemented by Convolutional Neural Network (CNN)

 Classifies an image as containing either a dog or a cat (using Kaggle's <a href="https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data">public dataset</a>), but could easily be extended to other image classification problems.